-This year, the School of Applied Technology chose Albert Jansen as the recipient of the Board of Governor's Award.
+This year, the Faculty of Applied Sciences and Technology chose Albert Jansen as the recipient of the Board of Governor's Award.
 Academically, Albert was one of the top students throughout the three years of the Electronics Engineering Technology program.

 According to the Electro-Federation Canada, companies that design, install, manufacture, distribute and service electrical, electronic and telecommunications products contribute more than $50 billion to the Canadian economy while employing more than 130,000 workers at 1,400 facilities in Canada.